drbenvincent/delay-discounting-analysis/README.md

-# Bayesian estimation and hypothesis testing for delay discounting tasks
+# Hierarchical Bayesian estimation and hypothesis testing for delay discounting tasks

-THIS REPOSITORY CONTAINS CODE FOR A PAPER WHICH IS UNDER PEER REVIEW.
-FOR THE MOMENT IT IS MADE AVAILABLE JUST FOR THE REVIEWERS.
-PLEASE RESPECT MY INTELLECTUAL PROPERTY - THIS CODE IS UNDER LICENCE.
-I'LL RELEASE THE CODE PROPERLY IF THE PAPER IS ACCEPTED

-**Note: The code here is still in flux.** I will be: adding more extensive user instructions in the Wiki, cleaning and simplifying the code, and adding a few features over time.
+This repository contains the code for the paper:

+**Vincent, B., T. (in press) Hierarchical Bayesian estimation and hypothesis testing for delay discounting tasks, Behavior Research Methods.**

+Note: I am still making minor changes to the code and help files in order to make the analysis code as easy to use as possible.

+# Documentation and help.
+Go to the [wiki](https://github.com/drbenvincent/delay-discounting-analysis/wiki) for full instructions.

 # What does this do?